- Apply to UW

 Students wishing to teach physics at the secondary level can opt for a concurrent degree in both physics and physics education.

-Students interested in Physics as a Minor can get more information here.
+Students interested in Physics or Astronomy as a minor can get more information here.

 Outcome 1 : Conceptual and analytical understanding of the 4 major areas of physics: Mechanics, Electricity & Magnetism, Quantum Mechanics, and Statistical Physics

 Outcome 2.
 Understanding of scientific reasoning, i.e., the roles of theory, hypothesis, and experiment in the scientific method.